sauravselakoti/sauravselakoti/README.md

 - 👋 Hi, I’m @sauravselakoti
 - 👀 I’m interested in Data Science, web development competitive programming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate
-- 📫 How to reach me
+- 📫 How to reach me https://www.linkedin.com/in/sauravsinghselakoti/

 <!---
 sauravselakoti/sauravselakoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.